 Franchise Original Sin: The Game Gear version's bad ending implies that Tails was murdered.
 Several years later, one of the biggest criticisms of the games are that the Darker and Edgier tone is incredibly jarring and sometimes frustrating in a series about Funny Animals fighting an evil fat man.

-Game Breaker: Tails can be used to defeat Robotnik's machines easily if you plug in the second controller because of Tails' invincibility.
+Game Breaker: If you plug in the second controller, Tails can be used to defeat Robotnik's machines easily because of his invincibility.

 Goddamned Bats: A few enemies stand out (such as the firefly Flasher enemies in Mystic Cave and the Aquis seahorses in Oil Ocean), but the biggest set of Goddamned Bats live in the Metropolis Zone.
 Asterons, suicidal starfish bots that shoot spikes when they blow up, Slicers, praying mantises that throw their pincers like a boomerang, and Shellcrakers, crabs with huge fists that always seem to be positioned in awkward places.
 One of the main reasons why Metropolis is That One Level.